 Then there is the dog caused, and human detested, smell of skunk odor.
 Again this is caused by a normal dog instinct, this one to chase small creatures.
 The skunk responds with its only defense mechanism, spraying a potent fluid from its scent glands, hopefully into the attackers eyes, thus stopping the attack and saving the skunk.

 If you need a free home made de-skunking solution, see the skunk odor removal page.
+A pre-made solution that works quite well is also available.

 There are many many conditions that can make a dog smell bad.
 I'll start at the front of the dog, and work back, and go through as many as I can for you.